 Incremental change leads to unsustainable educational paradigms

+Changes in education are tough because the system has a lot of inertia and very little amount of incentives to innovate.
 When I had to teach Physics in high-school, I modeled my classes on the ones I received.
-I tried to make them better, but at best it could have been a marginal improvement.
+I tried to make them better, but at best it was a marginal improvement.
 Moreover, I was in a context that didn't allow for much innovation.

 The thing I am most satisfied with was relating the amount of water that flows through a dam (that the students visited earlier in the year) with the energy consumption at their houses.
 They could finally understand what the $$kWh$$ meant, and the massive amount of water that is required just to switch the lights on.

 In light of the climate breakdown and the need to find solutions and adaptations from multiple disciplines, can we still afford to think about conservation of energy as something that happens only 4 hours a week during a Physics class?

 In the same way that gravitational potential energy transforms into a light bulb on, bottled energy in the for of oil is the source of the conflicts in the South China Sea.
 Redox reactions are the core of chemical batteries, which could one day become a commodity (in which China, again, has a dominant position because of its geography).